Here’s what crypto asset service providers need to know about the newly ratified MICA crypto regulatory framework.

 Countries, such as the UK are devising their own national regulatory framework for the crypto market.
 Read more on UK’s proposed crypto regulations in our blog.

 The MiCA regulation is a welcome development for the crypto industry as it brings more clarity to the regulatory landscape and protects investors from financial losses.

 MiCA will complement the EU’s existing Anti-Money Laundering Directive (AMLD) by providing a specific regulatory framework for crypto-assets.
 MiCA will require CASPs to put in place AML measures, such as Customer Due Diligence and reporting of suspicious transactions.
 MiCA will also allow national competent authorities to exchange information on suspected money laundering or terrorist financing activities involving crypto assets.

-The MiCA regulation is still subject to approval by the European Parliament and the European Council.
-The European Commission will also need to implement further acts to specify certain technical requirements for MiCA-regulated activities.
-MiCA is expected to come into effect by 2024.
+The European Commission needs to implement further acts to specify certain technical requirements for MiCA-regulated activities.
+It was ratified by the European Parliament in April 2023, and is expected to come into effect by 2024.

 CASPs are recommended to stay up to date with MiCA, and consult with a legal advisor to ensure they remain compliant.